McKinley High School (Canton, Ohio): History

 The original McKinley building on Market Avenue North was opened on March 27, 1918.
 The students of Central High School and North High School were moved to the new building.
-The school was named for President William McKinley (whose home was across the street from McKinley High School) and his sister, Anna McKinley, who taught in the Canton Public Schools for 30 years.
+The school was named for President William McKinley whose home was across the street from McKinley High School, and his sister, Anna McKinley, who taught in the Canton Public Schools for 30 years.
 When it opened, it was the only high school in Canton.
 By 1943, it was one of four high schools, as enrollment in the city schools dictated Lehman High School, Lincoln High School, and Timken Vocational High School be opened.

 McKinley High School's enrollment peaked in the 1935–36 school year with 4,000 students attending.
 As the city of Canton's population declined, so did city school enrollment.
 In the spring of 1976, the Canton City Schools closed all four high schools in the city.
 Lehman and Lincoln reverted to junior high schools, and Timken Senior High School and McKinley Senior High School were their replacements.
 McKinley Senior opened in a new building on the site of Fawcett Stadium.

-On February 25, 2015, Canton City Schools approved the "one community, one school" initiative by merging Timken High School into McKinley High School (also known as the pre-mentioned Early College High School), giving Canton a single high school for the first time since 1937.
+On February 25, 2015, Canton City Schools approved the "one community, one school" initiative by merging Timken High School into McKinley High School, giving Canton a single high school for the first time since 1937.
 Freshmen of the merged schools will attend the Freshmen Academy located at the current Timken High School, while grades 10–12 attend the senior high school located at the current McKinley building.
 The remaining high school will retain the McKinley name, mascot, colors, and Athletic records.

-On May 24, 2021, head football coach Marcus Wattley allegedly forced an unnamed 17-year-old football team member to eat a pizza made with pork, although the student's religious beliefs prohibited him from consuming pork or pork residue.
+McKinley made national headlines in May 2021, after the head football coach Marcus Wattley allegedly forced an unnamed 17-year-old football team member to eat a pizza made with pork, although the student's religious beliefs prohibited him from consuming pork or pork residue.
 The Canton City School District announced that the head coach had been suspended, and later that he had been fired.
-Wattley's Twitter account was then deleted soon after.